Selection and improvement of product formulae for best performance of quantum simulation: Methods for comparison of product formulae

 \subsection{Same order comparison}

-We make a fair comparison between product formulae of different length in the following way.
-An order $k$ integrator for time $t$ will have an error $\delta=\con t^{k+1}$ where $\con$ is a real constant.
-Let $T$ be the total evolution time for an integrator of order $k$, and $\varepsilon$ be the maximum allowable error.
+A fair comparison between product formulae of different length may be made in the following way.
+An order $k$ product formula for time $t$ will have an error $\delta=\zeta t^{k+1}$ (using $\zeta$ for eigenvalue error, or $\delta=\con t^{k+1}$ for the case of spectral-norm error).
+Let $T$ be the total evolution time for a product formula of order $k$, and $\epsilon$ be the maximum allowable error.
 Subdivide the evolution time $T$ into $r$ subintervals, so $t={T}/{r}$ is the length of each time subinterval.
-We thus have $\con \left({T}/{r}\right)^{k+1}\approx{\varepsilon}/{r}$, which gives
+We thus have $\zeta \left({T}/{r}\right)^{k+1}\approx{\epsilon}/{r}$, which gives

-As explained above, the number of exponentials in the product is $(4m+2)(J-1)+1$.
+As explained above (see Eq.~\eqref{eq:noexp}), the number of exponentials in the product is $(4m+2)(J-1)+1$.
 When applying products of these product formulae, two exponentials can be combined, so the effective number for each is $(4m+2)(J-1)$.
-As a result, the total number of exponentials can be given as proportional to
+As a result, the total number of exponentials can be given as approximately

-where we have ignored a common factor of $2(J-1)$, and $M=2m+1$.
-If we wish to compare product formulae of the same order, then we need only compare the values of $M\con^{1/k}$, and the one with the smaller value is the more efficient product formula.
-Similarly, if we consider eigenvalue error then we should compare $M\zeta^{1/k}$ between the formulae.
+where $M=2m+1$.
+The only quantities that vary between different product formulae of the same order are $M$ and $\zeta$, so to compare product formulae, we need only compare the values of $M\zeta^{1/k}$; the one with the smaller value is the more efficient product formula.
+Similarly, if we consider spectral-norm error then we should compare $M\con^{1/k}$ between the formulae.

+As another motivation for this form, consider the case where the task is to estimate an eigenvalue of the Hamiltonian.
+Then one would use an ancilla register to control the time of evolution, and use phase estimation.
+If we are controlling between the forward and reverse time evolution as per Ref.~\cite{BabbushPRX18}, then the (root-mean square) error in estimating the phase of $e^{-iHT/r}$ is given by